aws/aws-sdk-js-v3/packages/xhr-http-handler/README.md

 which is the default.
 This alternative has only been tested against `S3` in browsers.

+## Polyfills

+The following global-scope implementations are accessed by this package:

+- `XMLHttpRequest`
+- `TextEncoder`
+- `TransformStream`
+- `Blob`

+You will have to supply polyfills, for example for `TextEncoder` and `TransformStream`, for environments that do not implement them natively.

 ### Use case: XMLHttpRequest upload progress events

 Use the `Upload` class from the `@aws-sdk/lib-upload` package as normal, except supplying a different